interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 ## Motivation

-Settlement engines supercede the [Ledger Plugin Interface (LPIv2)](../deprecated/0024-ledger-plugin-interface-2/0024-ledger-plugin-interface-2.md), an earlier abstraction for settlement integrations with Interledger.
+Settlement engines supercede the [Ledger Plugin Interface (LPIv2)](../deprecated/0024-ledger-plugin-interface-2/0024-ledger-plugin-interface-2.md) as an abstraction for settlement integrations with Interledger.
 This new model addresses these issues:

 1. Multi-account plugins required logic for handling ILP packets, increasing implementation complexity.
 2. Plugins bundled settlement and bilateral communication functionality together, limiting composability.